denstorti/ExampleMoscaMongoDB/README.md

 # ExampleMoscaMongoDB
-Example of Mosca broker using MongoDB to communicate via MQTT
+Example of Mosca broker using MongoDB to communicate via MQTT in Node.js

 In the folder:
 npm install